 Some hosts (like HOSTAFRICA) provide hosting packages designed specifically for CMSs like WordPress, Joomla! and e-commerce applications such as WooCommerce, Shopify, PrestaShop and OpenCart.
 HOSTAFRICA’s servers have been fine-tuned and preconfigured to deliver the best CMS and e-commerce experience.

 As mentioned above, how you manage your website and allocated resources is completely up to you.
 Here are a few tips that can help you get the most out of shared hosting:

 Just like your apartment or home or brick-and-mortar store, your website’s security is entirely your responsibility, and if you intend to use it for e-commerce you have a responsibility to your clients to make your site secure, as your host will not be liable for any negligence on your part.
-As mentioned above, your host is only responsible for the overall security of the server your website and data is hosted on, not the personal wellbeing of your website, emails and files.
+As mentioned above, your host is only responsible for the server’s overall security, not the personal wellbeing of your website, emails and files.

-Hence, passwords for all your administrative dashboards should be strong and as long as possible.
+Good Password Practices: Passwords for all your administrative dashboards should be strong and as long as possible.
 You should also change all passwords from time-to-time and, if possible, use Two-Factor Authentication (2FA).
-Read our article on how brute force attacks work and How to create secure passwords.
+Read our article on how brute force attacks work and how to create secure passwords.

 Have I Been Pwned? allows you to check if you have an account that has been compromised in a data breach.